 Spend your Whitsundays Sailing trip on Siska our high-performance maxi yacht in the Whitsunday Islands.

-2 Day Fun Sailing (Siska IV)
+2 Day Fun Sailing (Siska)

 We can't confirm real time availability on this tour.
 Please enquire about this trip and we will get immediately back to you!